shah-harshil-07/Laravel-Angular-Demo/README.md

 Run the following commands in terminal:-
 1). composer install
 2). php artisan migrate --seed
+3). php artisan serve
-3). cd resources/frontend/angular
+4). cd resources/frontend/angular
-4). npm install
+5). npm install

 # Step 5
 Make a virtualhost path pointing to the public directory of this project.
-Uncomment the keys imageUrl and localhostUrl in environments/environment.ts and set the values of those keys according to the instructions written over there.
+Uncomment the key imageUrl in resources/frontend/angular/src/environments/environment.ts and set the value of that key according path leading to the images folder inside public directory of the project.

 # Step 6
 Run ng s -o command in the terminal.